Plan a Visit

-- Unavailable areas: The Aquatic Presentation, 4D Theater and several high-touch play areas will not be available.
+- Unavailable areas: The Aquatic Presentation and several high-touch play areas will not be available.
 Visit our frequently asked questions for more details.

 - Touch experiences: Stingray Touch will be open, weather permitting.
 Yes, you can touch!
 Scrubbing your hands with soap and water for at least 20-seconds keeps you and the animals safe.
 Be sure to wash your hands again when you leave!
 Sea Star Touch and Sturgeon Touch are view-only to allow for social distancing.

 - Exhibit experiences: We've adjusted our fish IDs to automatically scroll so they don't need to be touched in order to convey information.